If a motorcycle injury has set you back, we'll help you move forward

 - The bike must have an adequate pillion seat.

-- Passengers must be provided with a BSA approved helmet.
+- Passengers must wear a BSA-approved helmet.

 The accident was the fault of the passenger